timewave-computer/time-bandits/docs/refactor.md

 ### ✅ Step 4.4 Implement Scenario Definition with TOML

-- 🔜 Define actors, their roles, and initial program deployments
-- 🔜 Specify the simulation mode
-- 🔜 Configure communication channels and deployment targets
-- 🔜 Support all three actor roles in scenario definitions
 - ✅ Define actors, their roles, and initial program deployments
 - ✅ Specify the simulation mode
 - ✅ Configure communication channels and deployment targets